programmatordev/fluent-validator/README.md

 $constraints = Validator::notBlank()->email()->getConstraints();
 ```

 It is useful for `Composite` constraints (i.e., a constraint that is composed of other constraints)
-and keep the fluent validation style:
+and keeps the fluent validation style:

 ```php
 use ProgrammatorDev\FluentValidator\Validator;